babarrett/g80-9009/README.md

 1. "Normal keys" When struck their keycode is sent out the "Desk PC / Workstation" port.
 These are A-Z, 0-9, punctuation, etc. Normal keyboard operation.

 2. Keys sent to control the keyboard modes itself.
 "Cacl" puts the keyboard into calculator mode (Likely exits the calc mode too) and "SetUp" lets you define macros, etc. These will never generate scan codes out the "Desk PC / Workstation" port, they are handled within the keyboard itself.

 3. "KVM" keys that control the switch boxes themselves.
 For example "Scrn 4" to change display to Screen 4.
-Also "Desk PC" and "Wkst" to select at least which computer was attached to.
+Also "Desk PC" and "Wkst" to select at least which computer to attach the keyboard to.
 Probable which screen got displayed too.
 These will send signals (I have no ideas which) out the "Host" port.
 These will also never generate scan codes out the "Desk PC / Workstation" port.

 So it looks like of the 149 keys on the keyboard, all but the cluster of 8 at the top-right could be available.
 It's also possible that the F1-F24 don't send scan codes directly, but only play back your pre-programmed keyboard macros.
+TODO: To be determined.

 A description of [Display Functions](../master/display-functions.md "Display Functions documentation") available on the G80-9009 keyboard.